ApteryxXYZ/Day-Log/README.md

 **Input {any}**: The input which you want to be logged.<br>
 **Options {object}**: {

-- **Prefix {string}**: The prefix which appears before the log input, case sentitive.
+- **Prefix {string}**: The prefix which appears before the log input, case sensitive.
 In case of error, prefix is automatically changed to 'ERROR'.
 Defaults to 'LOG'.
+- **Format {object}**: { Change the format of the dates, timestamps and the log message itself.
+Use `%<option>` to define where within the string you want said option to appear.

-- **Format {string}**: The format in which your input will be logged in.
-Use '%option' to define where within the string things like 'time', 'prefix' and 'message' appear.
-Options are 'time', 'date', 'prefix' and 'message'.
+    - **Message {string}**: The format in which your input appears in the logs.
+Options are '%time', '%date', '%prefix' and '%message'.
 Defaults to '[%time] [%prefix] %message'.
+    - **Time {string}**: The format which the timestamps are displayed in.
+Options are '%hour', '%minute' and '%second'.
+Defaults to '%hour:%minute:%second'.
+    - **Date {string}**: The format which the date are displayed in.
+Does not change the path to where logs are saved.
+Options are '%year', '%month' and '%day'.
+Defaults to '%year/%month/%day'.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;}
 - **Length {number}**: The maximum length the input can be before being put on a new line.
 Defaults to '100'.
 - **Console {boolean}**: Whether or not to log the query in the console along with the log file.
 Errors will always be logged.
 Defaults to 'false'.
 - **Stringify {boolean}**: If the input is an instance of 'Object', then JSON.stringify() it .
 Defaults to 'true'.